pik3d/19en/README.md

 __download and install:__
   - at the top of this page click file: __pik3d.zip__ or __pik3d_Linux.zip__;
   - on the opened page on the right select download( ~ 1.2 MB );
-  - unpack archive in some folder;
+  - unpack the archive into some folder;
-  - click the file: __pik3d_DOC.html__ - it should open in default browser;
+  - click the file: __pik3d_DOC.html__ - it should be open by default browser;
   - read the section "INSTALL pik3d";
   - after install, scripts(_run.cmd) in demo folders are available to execute.
   - if you plan to use __Eigen/Singular Values Decomposition__, you need to dowload
     <a href='https://archive.apache.org/dist/commons/math/binaries/commons-math3-3.6.1-bin.zip'>The Apache Commons Mathematics Library 3.61</a>
-	and place jar-files in the  pik3d/lib  folder (without sources and java-doc ~2.2MB).
+	and place jar-file into the pik3d/lib folder (without sources and java-doc ~2.2MB).

 <p>author: K.A.Ilyashenko, e-mail: kilyashenko@gmail.com</p>
 Error messages, comments, suggestions  are welcome.